AgeKeikiru/DaturaMini/Source/DaturaMini/datafiles/readme.txt

 - Ari Up-Atk no longer fails to spawn missiles if her back is against a wall
 - Fixed inconsistent collision between Ari Atk and slopes
 - Player projectiles now despawn upon exiting screen boundaries
+- Imo now properly loses her blocking property if she is KO'd while blocking
+- Attacks will no longer reverse the movement of moving platforms